PlasmaHH/vdb/README.md

 ## pahole
 This is an enhanced and redone version of the pahole python command that once came with gdb.
 It has support for virtual inheritance and a possibly more useful layout display.
-Bitfield support is missing for now.
+Bitfield support is missing for now as well as proper support for unions.
 Type names are shortened via the standard mechanism where possible.
 ### Commands

 #### `pahole`